• Navigate with Confidence

 Hiker/biker/vehicle parks:

-1. Washington Park in Anacortes.
+Washington Park in Anacortes.
 This city park is a five minute ride to the ferry terminal.
 Tip.
-Consider reserving a campsite and leaving your land cruiser here in a campsite while biking the islands.
+Consider reserving a campsite and leaving your land cruiser and trailer at Wash. park while boating/biking the islands.

 Our family has enjoyed many multi generational, multi interest outings where we combine boating, biking, kayaking, hiking and car camping all in a week or two in the San Juan's.
 Think outside the box.
 Often, we meet up with our children coming by bike or car and transport them and their gear to the marine parks.
 Days later we drop them off at a ferry landing or back to Washington Park.
 Remember, inter-island ferry service is free for foot passengers and bikers.
 Kayaks on transport wheels may be charged a minimal fee if at all.